 Your consumers will experience full self-sovereignty.
-And when everyone can control their identity?
-An online community where inspired creators can collaborate will thrive.
+And soon, your virtual space will soo become well known for being an online community where inspired creators can collaborate and thrive.

 That’s for the people you’re managing and the community you’re growing.
 Sometimes, the reason brands get stunted when strategising the community is that their attention doesn’t always align.
 It’s like they’re trying to be something they’re not just for engagement.
 And we Gen-Zers see right through that.

 Leverage the Metaverse to gather feedback from your community.
 When they co-create content with you, reward their engagement.
 When you host live virtual events or pop-up stores, showcase diversity and inclusion in your avatars.
 Create opportunities for Gen-Z to collaborate with one another.